Information Security 101 - back to basics

 same foundation level of awareness and understanding.

 Either way, the module is intended to lead-in to an ongoing or continuous security awareness and training approach: it is unlikely to be sufficient by itself.
-Naturally, we

 The ‘Keep calm’ poster design is more than just eye-candy.
 That’s an important awareness